ErikThorsell/erikthorsell.github.io/education.md

 Nine years of primary school, three years in art school, one year at a theological leadership school, one year doing a science year in order to do five years of engineering studies.
-That is 19 years of school, below is a short summary of what I have learned and what it has meant to me.
+That is 19 years of school, below is a (not so) short summary of what I have learned and what it has meant to me.

 ---